Orbytale/BeyondMarkdown/README.md

 6. **Enjoy**: Navigate to your character notes and start using markdown!

 ### Microsoft Edge

+#### Chrome Web Store (Edge)

+1. **Install the Extension**: Visit the [BeyondMarkdown page on the Chrome Web Store](https://chromewebstore.google.com/detail/beyondmarkdown/cpbjoglkmeljgecbabdkphliohhbebac) and click the "Get Extension" or "Get" button.
+2. **Enjoy**: Visit D&D Beyond, navigate to your character notes, and start using markdown!

+#### Manual Installation

 1. **Download the Extension**: Clone this repository or download it as a ZIP file and unpack it.
 2. **Open Edge Extensions**: Navigate to `edge://extensions/` in your Edge browser.